Pass On Those Woodworking Skills to the Next Generation!

 In California, Woody Law is going around teaching kids woodworking, auto shop and other vital skills.
 His services are becoming more and more necessary as public schools’ shrinking budgets mean they can no longer offer carpentry classes.
 By doing this, he’s help kids feel the satisfaction of creating things with their own hands.

 “The kids are really proud of himself.
 It builds self-esteem.
 The girls are as good as the boys.”
 Law says.
 He also mentions that the parents are happy seeing their kids do something physical.
-But he has also observed that woodworking seems to have skipped a generation because their parents aren’t passing on their skills, they lack tools in their homes because they’re pursuing professional careers.
+But he has also observed that woodworking seems to have skipped a generation because their parents aren’t passing on their skills.
+So they lack tools in their homes because they’re pursuing professional careers.

 Empowerment Through Power Tools